buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWindow.md

 > NOTE&nbsp; View definitions or implementer agreements may restrict the relationship to only include one window (or door) into one opening.

-There are two entities for window occurrences:
+There are two main representations for window occurrences:

-* _IfcWindowStandardCase_ used for all occurrences of windows, that have a 'Profile' shape representation defined to which a set of shape parameters for lining and framing properties apply.
+- _IfcWindow_ with a shape representation having RepresentationIdenfifier='Profile' is used for all occurrences of windows, that have a 'Profile' shape representation defined to which a set of shape parameters for lining and framing properties apply.
 Additionally it requires the provision of an _IfcWindowType_ that references one _IfcWindowLiningProperties_ and on to many _IfcWindowPanelProperties_.

-* _IfcWindow_ used for all other occurrences of windows, particularly for windows having only 'Brep', or 'SurfaceModel' geometry without applying shape parameters.
+- _IfcWindow_ used for all other occurrences of windows, particularly for windows having only 'Brep', or 'SurfaceModel' geometry without applying shape parameters.

+> NOTE  The entity _IfcWindowStandardCase_ has been deprecated.

 The actual parameter of the window and/or its shape is defined at the _IfcWindow_ as the occurrence definition (or project instance), or by the _IfcWindowType_ as the specific definition (or project type).
 The following parameters are given:

 * at the _IfcWindow_ or _IfcWindowStandardCase_ for occurrence specific parameters.
 The _IfcWindow_ specifies:
-*
     * the window width and height
     * the window opening direction (by the y-axis of the _ObjectPlacement_)
 * at the _IfcWindowType_ to which the _IfcWindow_ is related by the inverse relationship _IsDefinedBy_ pointing to _IfcRelDefinesByType_, for type parameters common to all occurrences of the same type.
-*
     * the partitioning type (single panel, double panel, tripel panel, more panels)
     * the operation type (swing, tilt and turn, pivot revolve, fixed case ment, etc.)
     * the window panel hinge side (by using two different styles for right and left opening windows)
     * the construction material type
     * the particular attributes for the lining by the _IfcWindowLiningProperties_
     * the particular attributes for the panels by the  _IfcWindowPanelProperties_

 > HISTORY&nbsp; New entity in IFC1.0.